timohanke/motoko-sha2/README.md

-# The ... package
+# The Sha2 package

-This package implements ... in Motoko for use in smart contracts (canisters) on the internet computer (IC).

-## Usage
+This package is intented to provide an implementation of the Sha2 family of hash functions implemented in Motoko.

+The initial commit will only provide Sha256.

+Other functions from the family will be added once the interface has stabilized.

+The code was derived from https://github.com/enzoh/motoko-sha/.
+In contrast to the functions there, this code can hash type `Blob`.
+More generally, it can hash type `Iter<Nat8>`.